svhawkins/B-Minor-Compiler/README.txt

 Symbol table errors:
     - SYM_UNDEF (1): undefined symbol used (found in no scope).
 Recover by adding it to table with default type integer
-    - SYM_REDEF (2): symbol name is already being used in current scope
+    - SYM_REDEF (2): symbol name is already being used in current scope Triggered also by with these function declaration situations:
+		     1. function prototype followed by another function prototype of the same name
+		     2. function definition followed by another function definition of the same name
+		     3. function definition followed by its function prototype
     - SYM_TYPE (3):  symbol type does not match its value/return type
     - SYM_PARAM (4): parameter types do not match definiton